jeffknupp/blog/in_progress/open_source/setup_py.md

 file for any project, as it contains information on versioning, package requirements, the project description that will be used on PyPI, and your name and contact information, among many other things.
-It allows packages to be searched for an installed in a programatic way, providing meta-data and instructions to tools that do so.
+It allows packages to be searched for an installed in a programmatic way, providing meta-data and instructions to tools that do so.

 The [`setuptools`](https://pythonhosted.org/setuptools/setuptools.html) package